Sabba's second fishing tournament Results Below Sept. 2nd 2023 at Logan Martin.

 Point Standings: No points are given in SABBA tournaments.

-Pre-Tournament Practice: There will be no off limits for SABBA tournaments from now on.
-No guides, purchasing info or fishing with a non competitor 25 days before tournament.
+Pre-Tournament Practice: Off limits for SABBA tournaments will be listed on SABBA web site.
+No guides, purchasing info or fishing with a non competitor 25 days before tournament on tournament waters.

-Registration and Pre-Tournament Meeting: Each contestant must register in person at the designated site during the official registration hours, 5:00–6:00 P.M. local time the day before the tournament.
+Registration and Pre-Tournament Meeting: Each contestant must register in person at the designated site during the official registration hours to pay entry fees and sign entry forms.
+If you do not sign your entry form before a SABBA tournament starts, you are not enter into that SABBA's tournament and your weight may not count.
+TBA local time the day before the tournament.

 Safety: Safe boating must be observed at all times.
 Each contestant is required to wear a fastened, U.S. Coast Guard approved personal flotation device any time the combustion engine is in operation from boat check until weigh-in.
 All boats must be equipped with an emergency ignition shut-off device that must be securely attached to the driver’s body whenever the combustion engine is in operation.
 At the discretion of the tournament director, tournament days may be shortened or cancelled due to unsafe weather or water conditions.

 Sportsmanship: All contestants are required to follow high standards of sportsmanship, courtesy and conservation and to conduct themselves in a manner that will be a credit to themselves.
 SABBA Tournament, sponsors, the sport of fishing and the efforts of SABBA Tournament to promote the sport.
 Examples of conduct not complying with those standards include, but are not limited to: Consumption and/or possession of alcoholic beverage or any kind of mind-altering substance during registration, the pre-tournament meeting or during tournament hours extending through the weigh-in procedures.
 Abuse of, or addiction to mind altering substance, conviction of a felony within the past 36 months.
-Any other words, conduct or actions reflecting unfavorably upon efforts to promote safety, sportsmanship, fair competition and compliance with tournament rules.
+Any other words, conduct or actions reflecting unfavorably upon efforts to promote safety, sportsmanship, fair competition and compliance with tournament rules can get you banded for life.

 In case of any conduct not complying with sportsmanship standards, SABBA Tournament shall have the right to refuse any application or to deny a confirmed application by returning the entry fee of a previously accepted application or by disqualifying a contestant.